trntsmn/gifsmas/Readme.md

 + `heroku logs` - Shows access logs and error logs
 + `heroku restart` - We all know that restarting is magic
 + `heroku keys:add` - Add your public key to heroku, so that you can login.
++ `heroku open` - Open heroku instance in the default browser.
 + See [http://heroku.com] for the best detail.

 _SSH Keys are needed to work with heroku_